AB-UND-ZU/alive/README.md

 ## Tech debt

 - <Terminal> only rerenders on reference frame changes, but does not listen to displayable entities
-- Compass needle could be an animation and particle
 - Attacking should have a bump movement
 - Colors should be available without star import
 - Pressed button could be implemented in ECS system rather than React state